FirebaseExtended/firebase-queue/README.md

 ## The Processing Function

-When defining a worker a callback function to process a queue item must be provided.
+When defining a queue worker, a callback function to process a queue item must be provided.
 It should take the following four parameters

 #### `data`